stolostron/thanos-presto-etl-pipeline/hive/hivequery.md

 ## About

-These directions will allow a user to create a database, a schema and table to successfully query metrics gathered from user's S3 bucket storage.
+These directions will allow a user to create a database, a schema and table to successfully query data gathered from user's S3 bucket storage.

 ### Creating/Using Database